 Positive Outcomes of Generativity vs. Stagnation

 Entering a crisis is not always a bad thing.
 At each stage of Erikson’s Stages of Psychosocial Development, the person gains something new within their struggle.
-An infant will spend time crying for its mother, for example, but when the mother satisfies the child’s needs, they learn the ability to trust.
+For example, an infant will spend time crying for its mother, but when the mother satisfies the child’s needs, they learn to trust.
 This is a good thing!

 Facing the conflict of generativity vs. stagnation is not a walk in the park.
 The fear that we will not leave behind a legacy can be crippling at times, even when we have accomplished a lot in our lives!
 People who resolve this crisis often use these emotions as motivation.